fireae/arcbuild/docs/README.md

 CXX_FLAGS       # compile flags for C++ compiler.
 LINK_FLAGS      # linker flags.

+SOURCE_DIR      # the path of CMake project, default is ".".
+BINARY_DIR      # the path to the build tree, default is "_build".

+# Short names for SDK building, usally not used.
 CUSTOMER        # SDK customer, add "_FOR_<CUSTOMER>" in package name.
 SUFFIX          # add this suffix to package name.

-SOURCE_DIR      # the path of CMake project, default is ".".
-BINARY_DIR      # the path to the build tree, default is "_build".

 # Following arguments are unstable.
 SDK             # reserved